Croatia: Union with Hungary and Austria

 The Croatian Parliament supported King Charles III's Pragmatic Sanction and signed their own Pragmatic Sanction in 1712.
 Subsequently, the emperor pledged to respect all privileges and political rights of the Kingdom of Croatia, and Queen Maria Theresa made significant contributions to Croatian affairs, such as introducing compulsory education.

 Between 1797 and 1809, the First French Empire increasingly occupied the eastern Adriatic coastline and its hinterland, ending the Venetian and the Ragusan republics, establishing the Illyrian Provinces.
 In response, the Royal Navy blockaded the Adriatic Sea, leading to the Battle of Vis in 1811.
 The Illyrian provinces were captured by the Austrians in 1813 and absorbed by the Austrian Empire following the Congress of Vienna in 1815.
 This led to the formation of the Kingdom of Dalmatia and the restoration of the Croatian Littoral to the Kingdom of Croatia under one crown.
 The 1830s and 1840s featured romantic nationalism that inspired the Croatian National Revival, a political and cultural campaign advocating the unity of South Slavs within the empire.
 Its primary focus was establishing a standard language as a counterweight to Hungarian while promoting Croatian literature and culture.
 During the Hungarian Revolution of 1848, Croatia sided with Austria.
 Ban Josip Jelačić helped defeat the Hungarians in 1849 and ushered in a Germanisation policy.
+This is around the time that Nikola Tesla was born in Smiljin.

 By the 1860s, the failure of the policy became apparent, leading to the Austro-Hungarian Compromise of 1867.
 The creation of a personal union between the Austrian Empire and the Kingdom of Hungary followed.
 The treaty left Croatia's status to Hungary, which was resolved by the Croatian–Hungarian Settlement of 1868 when the kingdoms of Croatia and Slavonia were united.
-The Kingdom of Dalmatia remained under de facto Austrian control, while Rijeka retained the status of corpus separatum introduced in 1779.
+The Kingdom of Dalmatia remained under de facto Austrian control, while Rijeka retained the status of corpus separatum previously introduced in 1779.

 After Austria-Hungary occupied Bosnia and Herzegovina following the 1878 Treaty of Berlin, the Military Frontier was abolished.
 The Croatian and Slavonian sectors of the Frontier returned to Croatia in 1881, under provisions of the Croatian–Hungarian Settlement.
 Renewed efforts to reform Austria-Hungary, entailing federalisation with Croatia as a federal unit, were stopped by World War I.